Market Overview

 Severn is more affordable with a median home price of $430K, compared to $600K in Centreville.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Centreville prices range from $245K–$3.1M.
 Severn prices range from $200K–$750K.

-Centreville has stronger schools overall, with a 84% average pass rate compared to 77% in Severn.
-Top schools in Centreville include Centreville High School and Westfield High School.
-In Severn, standout schools include Meade High School and Old Mill High School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Centreville public schools have a 84% average SOL pass rate; Severn has 77% (2024 state assessment data).
+Public schools in Centreville include Centreville High School and Westfield High School; in Severn, Meade High School and Old Mill High School.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Centreville or Severn?